crweaver225/Virtual-Tourist/README.md

 ## Requirements to Use the App:

-The app is currently written for Swift 2.2 and for iOS 7-9.
-It is currently not compatible with Swift 3 or iOS 10.
+This app is now written in Swift 3 and works with iOS 10

 ## Other Things to Know: